Microneedling may reduce the appearance of scars and wrinkles and support the overall health of your skin. But it’s best handled by a professional.

 - hyaluronic acid (HA)

 If you choose to use vitamin C (ascorbic acid), take it easy!
 Its inherently low pH may irritate your skin.
 Instead, load up on it a few days before a microneedling session.
-Keep in mind that it only takes 3 daily applications of 20 percent ascorbic acid to saturate the skin with vitamin C.

 After rolling, the skin may: